hack4impact-upenn/member-bios/yoni-nachmany.md

 linkedin: https://www.linkedin.com/in/yoninachmany
 ---

 Yoni is a senior at Penn studying [Networked and Social Systems Engineering](http://www.nets.upenn.edu/), a specialized computer science degree focused on networks, crowds and markets on the Internet.
-Through the NETS major, Yoni has been able to combine research on human computation that was accepted to HCOMP 2017, coursework in "Big Data Analytics", and teaching as a TA for the inaugural "Foundations of Data Science" course.
+Through the NETS major, Yoni has been able to combine research on crowsourcing that was accepted to HCOMP 2017, coursework in "Big Data Analytics", and teaching as a TA for the inaugural "Foundations of Data Science" course.

 Yoni's summer internships have revolved around research and software development related to machine learning.
 At a geospatial technology company, Yoni built open source software to help apply deep learning techniques to understanding satellite imagery of environmental change.
 At Clarifai, a startup founded by a leader in deep learning for image classification, Yoni researched techniques to understand video data and built a platform to facilitate future research.